bucketeer-io/bucketeer/docs/rfcs/0041-progressive-rollout.md

 }
 ```

-1. Web Client registers the above clauses by calling `CreateAutopOps` rules
+1. Web Client registers the above clauses by calling `CreateProgressiveRollout` rules
-2. Batch service call `ListAutoOpsRules`, and check if the current time is a scheduled time.
+2. Batch service calls `ListProgressiveRollout`, and check if the current time is a scheduled time.
 In this case, it checks whether the current time is 2023-01-01 00:03:00.
-3. If the current time is a scheduled time, Batch service call `ExecuteAutoOps`.
+3. If the current time is a scheduled time, Batch service call `ExecuteProgressiveRollout`.
-4. AutoOps service call`UpdateFeatureTargeting` to update feature rules.
+4. AutoOps service calls `UpdateFeatureTargeting` to update feature rules.
 In this case, update the weight of vid-1 to 20000 and the weight of vid-2 to 80000.

 # Changes